plone/training/anatomy.rst

     The developers behind CMF do not see CMF as a ready to use CMS.
 They created a CMS Site which was usable out of the box, but made it deliberately ugly, because you have to customize it anyway.

     We are still in prehistoric times here.
-There were no eggs, Zope did not consist of 100 independent software components but was one big blob.
+There were no eggs (Python packages), Zope did not consist of 100 independent software components but was one big file set.

-    Later we will see a lot of GenericSetup.
-This is also part of CMF.
-When we will talk about GenericSetup, we might not speak too fondly of it.

-    GenericSetup is like it is, because it is from the stone age and didn't adapt very well.
-This helps in understanding why GenericSetup is what it is.
+    Many parts of Plone are derived from the CMF, but it's a mixed heritage.
+The CMF is an independent software project, and has often moved more slowly than Plone.
+Plone is gradually eliminating dependence on most parts of the CMF.

 Zope Toolkit / Zope3
 --------------------